 From April 1972 until September 1995, and beyond, Openfoot kept a record of his dreams in a series of notebooks, his "Dream Books".
-There are approximately 416 dreams (there is some misnumbering and a little variation in methods of counting) in the complete series from this period , although subsequent recording has brought number up to 433 as of July 2012.
+There are approximately 416 dreams (there is some misnumbering and a little variation in methods of counting) in the complete series from this period , although subsequent recording has brought number to over 500 as of April 2018.
 Dreams were not consistently or regularly recorded throughout this period and there are significant gaps.
 However, they fall into four main sequences of activity detailed below.

 Sample pages from early in Book 1 showing part of the first dream recorded together with a very early jotting (see Early Jotting E6) and some erratic spelling is shown below.

 1. Early Sequence Dreams (ESD): Dream 1, April 1972 to Dream 303, November 1975

 2. Mid Sequence Dreams (MSD): Dream 311, August 1988 to Dream 359.10, May 1989

 3. Late Sequence Dreams(LSD): Dream 363, Sept.
 1990 to Dream 405, January 2001 and beyond

 4. Later Dreams: Dream 418, March 2012 onward

 5. The Missing Dream: A home for the odd occasional dream

 Given the considerable volume of material involved Openfoot has not attempted to publish the text of all his dream records on line.
 He has selected those that he considers to best exemplify "the journey" and to give a fair representation of the range of experiences and phenomena encountered, and that a fellow traveller might therefore expect to be meet.
 Nevertheless the volume of material is still substantial.